so1der/20x2_clock/README.md

 //rtc.adjust(DateTime(F(__DATE__), F(__TIME__)));
 ```

-If you wont do it, it may cause some problems in future, every time when clock will turn on, it will try to reach system time from your PC, to which it no longer have access.
+If You wont do it, it may cause some problems in future, every time when clock will turn on, it will try to reach system time from your PC, to which it no longer have access.